mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game-physics/integration_basics_undamped_rk4_vs_semi_implicit_euler.png" width="100%"/>

-Wow.
 After 90 seconds the semi-implicit euler solution (orange) has drifted out of phase with the exact solution because it has a slightly different frequency, while the green line of RK4 matches the frequency, but is losing energy!

 We can see this more clearly by increasing the time step to 0.25 seconds.